-- provides it’s community with a sober living environment in beautiful facilities in the Fruitridge East area of Sacramento.
+provides a “family” living environment in a beautiful facility in the Fruitridge East area of Sacramento.
 Personal responsibility, respect for others, communication, conflict resolution, and similar skills are learned and lived.
-Residents agree to curfews, random drug tests, and to supporting one another.
+Residents must commit to curfews, random drug tests, and to supporting one another.
 We accept applications without regard to ethnicity, age, race, or sexual orientation.
-We are not able to accept PC 290 applicants, Alternate Custody Program (ACP) applicants, or anyone unable to easily navigate stairs.
+We are not able to accept PC 290 registrants, anyone unable to easily navigate stairs.

-- is certified by CAARR (California Association of Addiction Recovery Resources) and a member of CCAPP (California Consortium of Addiction Programs and Professionals).
-We have a certified substance abuse counselor on staff.
+We are certified by CAARR (California Association of Addiction Recovery Resources) and have a certified substance abuse counselor on staff.
 We are not a licensed treatment facility, and we do not provide detox, medical or psychological services.

 Spiritual.
-We are a Christian faith-based program.
 Bible study, prayer and life-sharing time are the core of our program.
-Each resident is encouraged to worship and become involved in a church of his choice.
+Each resident is expected to worship and become involved in a church of his choice.

 Life-Skills Training.
-We offer opportunities to learn money management and budgeting; shopping and cooking; social and relational skills; finding and using community resources for employment and other needs.
+We offer opportunities to learn money management and budgeting; shopping and cooking; social and relational skills; health and nutrition; finding and using community resources for employment and other needs.

 Employment.
 Residents are required to seek and hold full time employment.
-If disabled, applicants must currently have Social Security Disability benefits, or family or other support sufficient to pay fees.
+If disabled, applicants must currently have Social Security Disability benefits.
+If in an educational or vocational program, applicants must have a sponsor or scholarship sufficient to pay fees.

 BUT WHAT IS OUR SUCCESS RATE?

-We consider “success” when a resident leaves with most of the pieces of his life in sync: spiritually and personally integrated, maintaining sobriety, employment, reunited with family, successfully completing parole, fulfilling personal goals, facing his future with hope.
+It is easy to count as “successes” the men who leave with most of the pieces of their lives in sync: spiritually and personally integrated, maintaining sobriety, employment, reunited with family, successfully completing parole, fulfilling their goals, facing their futures with hope.

 4141 Soledad Avenue

 Phone: (916) 454-2068